Raymond Calais

-Raymond Calais Jr. (born April 2, 1998) is an American football running back for the DC Defenders of the XFL.
-He played college football at Louisiana, and was drafted by the Tampa Bay Buccaneers in the seventh round of the 2020 NFL Draft.
+Raymond Calais Jr. (born April 2, 1998) is an American professional football running back.
+He played college football for the Louisiana Ragin' Cajuns, and was selected by the Tampa Bay Buccaneers in the seventh round of the 2020 NFL draft.
+He has also played for the Los Angeles Rams, DC Defenders, and Michigan Panthers.

-High school career
+Early life

 In his last year of high school at Cecilia High School, he was named the Louisiana Boys Track & Field Athlete of the Year after winning state in four different categories at the 4A level: individually in the 100 meter and 200 meter races, and as part of a team in the 4x100 and 4x200 relays.
 He was rated as a two star football recruit before committing to Louisiana-Lafayette, choosing the Ragin' Cajuns over Louisiana-Monroe.

 College career

 During his senior season at Louisiana, Calais rushed for 886 yards on 117 attempts, recording six touchdowns.
 Calais also had 541 kick return yards for a Sun Belt Conference-best 28.5 yards per attempt.
 He earned First-team All-Sun Belt Conference honors as a return specialist and was Third-team as a running back.
 In his college career, he rushed for a total of 1,845 yards and 15 touchdowns and made 15 receptions for 145 yards and a touchdown.
 After his senior season, Calais participated in the NFLPA Collegiate Bowl.